Generate a project-specific RDF Schema

 body site

-body site of measurement
+body site of the measurement

 Body Site